sanjinc/framework/library/Webiny/Component/EventManager/Readme.md

 $this->eventManager()->fire('some.event', $data);
 ```

 After firing an event, the event listeners will be ordered by priority in descending order.
-The higher the priority the sooner the listener will be executed.
+The higher the priority, the sooner the listener will be executed.
 In this example, the order of execution will be as follows: `secondCustomHandle`, `customHandle`, `thirdCustomHandle`.
 Default priority is `101`, so `thirdCustomHandle` is executed last.

 As you noticed, we passed a `$data` array to `fire()` method.
 Any give data that is not an `Event` object, will be converted to generic `Event` object and your data will be accessible either by using array keys, or as object properties: